 Knock, knock.

 He’s standing in the doorway with a warm smile plastered across his gorgeous face, and all I can think is ‘Fuck.’
-If someone who didn’t know me read this, they might think I was secretly in love with him.
+If someone who didn’t know me read this, they might think I was in love with him.
 But if one knew Eric and didn’t read this to the end, they would be in love with him too.
-Eric is out of this world wonderful and that’s not a matter of opinion, but let me get to the why in due time.
+Eric is out-of-this-world and that’s not a matter of opinion, but let me get to the why in due time.

 It’s been so long, and yet my voice still trembles in those first few minutes with him.